hzabun/LLM-PyGame-experiment/prompts.md

 If in the state 'level_generation': instantiate the class 'Level' with the 'menu_screen' object, run the method 'draw_platforms()' in it and store what it returns in the variable 'level_screen'. /n"""

 ### Promptv1
-mainFilePromptText = "Write Pygame code in an object oriented way to create a simple main file for a game.
+mainFilePromptv1 = "Write Pygame code in an object oriented way to create a simple main file for a game.
 The main file will be used as controller for the whole game.
 The main file has the following states: 'initialized', 'main_menu', 'level_generation' and 'quitting'.
 The main file imports the following:- from file 'menu' the class 'Menu'- from file 'level' the class 'Level'.
 The main file will loop forever and decide which module of the game gets control depending on the state.
 The main file starts in the state 'initialized', then goes to 'main_menu' and then to 'level_generation'.
 The main file creates a basic PyGame screen with resolutions 1200x800.
 If in the state 'main_menu': instantiate the class 'Menu' with the screen object, run the method 'run()' in it and store what it returns in the variable 'menu_screen'.
 If in the state 'level_generation': instantiate the class 'Level' with the 'menu_screen' object, run the method 'draw_platforms()' in it and store what it returns in the variable 'level_screen'. /n"

 ## Update with modified level.py, character.py and render.py